RisingStack/react-easy-state/README.md

 <p></p>

-**IMPORTANT:** v6.1.1 fixed a critical issue with React hooks.
-Please upgrade Easy State from v6.1.0 to v6.1.1 when you upgrade React from v16.8-alpha to v16.8 stable.
+**NEWS:** v6.1.2 fixed a nasty memory leak.
+Please upgrade Easy State to v6.1.2 if you use a v6.x version already.
 Thanks!

 ## Introduction